XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 The example `rippled-example.cfg` file sets the logging verbosity to `warning` in the `[rpc_startup]` stanza.
 This setting greatly reduces disk space and I/O requirements over more verbose logging.
 However, more verbose logging provides increased visibility for troubleshooting.

-**Caution:** If you omit the `log_level` command from the `[rpc_startup]` stanza, `rippled` writes logs to disk at the `debug` level and outputs `warning` level logs to the console. `debug` level logging requires several more GB of disk space per day than `warning` level, depending on transaction volumes and client activity.
+**Caution:** If you omit the `log_level` command from the `[rpc_startup]` stanza, the server writes logs to disk at the `debug` level and outputs `warning` level logs to the console.
+Logging at the `debug` level requires several more GB of disk space per day than `warning` level, depending on transaction volumes and client activity.

 ## Network and Hardware

-Each `rippled` server in the XRP Ledger network performs all of the transaction processing work of the network.
-Therefore, the baseline hardware for production `rippled` servers should be similar to that used in Ripple's [performance testing](https://xrpl.org/blog/2017/high-scalability-xrp-ledger.html).
+Each server in the XRP Ledger network performs all of the transaction processing work of the network.
+Total activity on the network varies but has mostly increased over time, so you should choose hardware with greater capacity than you need for the current network activity.

-Ensuring that your `rippled` server meets these network and hardware requirements helps achieve consistent, good performance across the XRP Ledger network.

 ### Recommendation

-For best performance in enterprise production environments, Ripple recommends running `rippled` on bare metal with the following characteristics:

-- Operating System: Ubuntu 16.04+
-- CPU: Intel Xeon 3+ GHz processor with 4 cores and hyperthreading enabled
-- Disk speed: SSD (10,000 IOPS)
-- Disk space: Varies.
-At least 50 GB recommended.
-- RAM: 64 GB
-- Network: Enterprise data center network with a gigabit network interface on the host
+See [System Requirements](system-requirements.html) for a summary of the recommended hardware specs.

 #### CPU Utilization and Virtualization